artrugh/sitecore/DevFundamentals.9.3/TeamDevelopmentSitecore/teamDevelopmentSitecore.md

 ### Steps

-1. How to create a TDS Project in Visual Studio?
+- Create a TDS Project in Visual Studio.

     1. Right-click in Solution in Solution Explorer.
     2. Hover Add